 Depending on the number of volunteer groups, and weather limitations, two- fourday-long mobile clinics are implemented in each partner community at least twice a year.
 In 2011, Global Brigades shifted from its previous model of visiting a different community each day with one volunteer group to working with one community over the duration of several days with one group.
 This change was implemented in order to increase patient time with healthcare professionals and increase quality of care.

+triage.
 Doctors consult, diagnose, and then prescribe the medication.
-During this station, student volunteers observe health care
+During this station, student volunteers

 • Dental Station: See Dental Program Methodology

-illnesses but to also provide each patient with the knowledge of how to prevent the most prevalent diseases within the
+current illnesses but to also provide each patient with the knowledge of how to prevent the most prevalent

 Each country strongly encourages specialist doctors to join the Medical Brigade to offer patients more diverse services.
 For example, past Medical Brigades have implemented sexual education stations, physical therapy sessions, and optometry stations with reading glasses to distribute.